 This was the final project for our Video & Sound class that I worked one with Daniella Garcia and Richard Lapham.
 Final notes based on feedback from the class is for the presentation of all Video & Sound final pieces we’d like to redo the audio of Daniella speaking and play with the levels of the first song or perhaps replace it.

-In planning the making of our first film, we decided to go with the abstract fictional product choice.
-A product made from human blood that guarantees you the beauty of youth.
-It all started with one of our partners eating tomato soup.
-We all admired it’s rich red color.
+We cane upon the idea while brainstorming and watching Richard eat his tomato soup.
+Dani and I sat and admired it’s rich red color.
 In our class test shoot we’d played with shooting blue ink spreading in.
 We thought about recreating it with the color red or perhaps green.

 I think the color of blood is very striking.
 There’s also something very visceral about seeing blood.
-We’re instinctually drawn to and alarmed by it.
+We’re instinctively drawn to and alarmed by it.
 The idea of blood as a beauty product stemmed from vampire lore.
-When I was longer I loved reading about the historical roots of vampirism.
-There was one story that always stuck with me because of the graphics I imagined when learning about it.
-There was a Countess in the late 1500s that was a demented serial killer.
+When I was younger I loved reading about the historical roots of vampirism.
+There was one story that always stuck with me about the Countess de Bathory, hungarian countess the late 1500s that was a demented serial killer.
 She allegedly murdered hundreds of young woman.
 She believed that their youthful blood would keep her young forever and was said to have bathed in it.

-Using this as a jumping off point we imagined what we could add to this and how we could make it a visually compelling and unsettling piece.
+We imagined what we could do to modernize this concept, turn it into a product and how we could make it a visually compelling and unsettling piece.
 We all had the idea of various still beautiful shots based off the color red and a contrasting green.
-We wanted to shoot plants to juxtapose against the blood, commenting on the flesh of things we already commonly use in beauty product.
+We wanted to shoot plants to juxtapose against the blood, commenting on the flesh of things we already commonly use in beauty products.
 We chose pomegranates because of their mythological nature (also purported to be a fountain of youth, and the original apple of Adam and Eve) and aloe because of its biological property of turning water blood red.
+For our short film we wanted to create a clinical white environment where you could hear of the scientific properties of blood and then jump to the striking image of a woman bathing in blood and using it as a face cream for immortal youth.

 Upon introducing our storyboard to our class it seemed as if people liked the idea but we would have to be very careful on how we’d shoot it and pull it all off.
-We’d require a studio, a set and perfect lighting, not to mention editing.
+It could be very cheesy, we want to make something beautiful, serious and macabre.
+Lighting will be very important.

 This week we shot some of the more simple shots and next week we have a set and studio where we will complete the shooting.